 Customer support

-If you click on the FAQ page, however, you’ll find limited information.
+But if you click on the FAQs, you’ll find limited information focused on membership questions and technical questions.
 While this isn’t as expansive of a self-help section as we see with other security products, it does tend to lend itself to calling the customer service phone number if you really need assistance.
 We like that focus on personal assistance rather than leaving us to fend for ourselves in forums or identity theft prevention guides.

 Top alternatives